 Understanding algae, algae blooms – and the health risk of toxic blue-green algae blooms.

-Algae exist naturally in Candlewood Lake, Squantz Pond and in other water bodies across the state, nation and around the globe.
+Algae exists naturally in Candlewood Lake, Squantz Pond and in other water bodies across the state, nation and around the globe.

 Not all algae, or even large concentrations of algae known as algae blooms, are harmful to humans.
 These algae blooms typically occur naturally in lakes, rivers and ponds in mid-to-late summer, due to a mix of elevated nutrient levels (such as phosphorus) and favorable weather conditions resulting in higher water temperatures.

 There is also evidence that algae blooms are occurring more frequently than before, due largely to continued development around water bodies (which contributes to increased runoff) and the variability of weather conditions.